Edit

 5. Repeat step 4 for each folder.

-If you're replacing your BI node with a new node, or if you deleted your database engine and reinstalled it, you might have to force the deployment of your reports.
+If you're replacing your BI node with a new node, or if you deleted your database engine and reinstalled it, you might need to force the deployment of your reports.
 In this case, run the following command from your business database before you trigger the Update environment action as described in the next section.

 UPDATE SF.synclog SET STATE=5, SyncStepName = 'ReportSyncstarted' WHERE CODEPACKAGEVERSION in (SELECT TOP(1) CODEPACKAGEVERSION from SF.SYNCLOG ORDER BY CREATIONDATE DESC)